telehash/telehash.github.io/v3/e3x/cs/README.md

 Each set can generate a single public key byte array called the Cipher Set Key (`CSK`) that is shared to other entities in order to generate outgoing or validate incoming messages.

 The `CSK` is a consistent opaque value intended for use only by a given `CS`.
-It must be tread as an arbitrary *binary octet string* when transferred, imported, or exported.
+It must be treated as an arbitrary *binary octet string* when transferred, imported, or exported.

 <a name="csid" />
 ## Cipher Set ID (CSID)